 A common complaint quoted in 'First things First' by Stephen R. Covey and A. Roger Merrill is:

-Let's examine how we can remain focused on our main purpose in life and still live a healthy, balanced life.
+Let's examine how we can remain focused on our main purpose in life and still Mind Mapping your Roles and Goals.

 The Mind Map can be used in many ways as a thinking tool, but one of the ways I often use it, is to Mind Map the big picture and then drill into the details.
 I use this method to learn something new as well.